-- Hogwarts and the loch in the background when crossing the viaduct.
+- Hogwarts and the loch are in the background when crossing the viaduct.
 See clip 1 min, 20 secs.

 - Harry and Hermione are looking out across the loch in the final scene of Half-Blood Prince.
 See the beginning of the clip.

-Loch Elit featured in shots of Hogwarts grounds and an island on the loch – called Eilean na Moine – was used as the place of Dumbledore’s grave.
-They appeared in the Chamber of Secrets, the Prisoner of Azkaban, the Goblet of Fire, the Deathly Hallows Parts 1 and 2.
+Loch Elit featured in shots of Hogwarts grounds, and an island on the loch – called Eilean na Moine – was used as the place of Dumbledore’s grave.
+They appeared in the Chamber of Secrets, the Prisoner of Azkaban, the Goblet of Fire, and the Deathly Hallows Parts 1 and 2.

 Around 3 miles (5 km) after the stop at Glenfinnan, Loch Eilt will come into sight on the right side of the train.
 About the same distance again, just before the loch goes out of view, you will see Eilean na Moine lying a short distance from the shore.

 Here are some clips featuring Loch Eilt and the island Eilean na Moine from the Harry Potter films: